Istanbul, with its population of around 16 million people, is

 IETT

-public buses from Harbiye / Taksim and Eminonu districts
+public buses from Harbiye, Taksim and Eminonu districts

 that go closer into

 the Yesilkoy coast, passing near these beaches.
+These beaches are about

 Other Regular Beaches in Istanbul